icecube/pisa/pisa/stages/GLOBALS.md

 | `CACHE_DIR`        | Root directory for storing PISA cache files                                      | `'~/.cache/pisa'`          | `PISA_CACHE_DIR`, `XDG_CACHE_HOME`|

 ## Global constants usage
+The table below depicts which services make use of a select set of global constants.
+Note that the table entries are derived from both the module files themselves (where the services are defined) but also from any `pisa.utils` objects they make use of.
+Constants which are implicitly used by all services via `pisa.core` objects (e.g. `HASH_SIGFIGS`, `CACHE_DIR`) are not shown.
+Also note that were a service implements `FTYPE` and relies on C extension code, the simultaneous implementation of `C_FTYPE` and `C_PRECISION_DEF` is implied.

+**Legend**
-:heavy_check_mark:: implements
+- :heavy_check_mark:: implements
-:black_square_button:: does not implement but does not fail :heavy_exclamation_mark:: fails
+- :black_square_button:: does not implement but does not fail (i.e., ignores)
+- :heavy_exclamation_mark:: fails (i.e., depends)

 | | `PYCUDA_AVAIL`  | `NUMBA_AVAIL` | `NUMBA_CUDA_AVAIL` | `OMP_NUM_THREADS` | `FTYPE` |
 | :---:      | :---:             | :---:           | :---:                | :---:               | :---:     |